Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Twistor Theory

-By eliminating $\tau$ in Equations~(\ref{GCcoords}) and~(\ref{GCcoords2}), we obtain a single function of $\mu^{0}$, $\mu^{1}$, and $\zeta$: namely, $F(\mu^{0},\mu^{1},\zeta)=0$.
+The $\mu^{0}$ and $\mu^{1}$ are now functions of $\tau$ and $\zeta$, while the $\bar{\zeta}$ is now to be treated as a fixed quantity, the complex conjugate of $\zeta$, and not as an independent variable.
+By eliminating $\tau$ in Eqs.~(\ref{GCcoords}) and~(\ref{GCcoords2}), we obtain a single function of $\mu^{0}$, $\mu^{1}$, and $\zeta$: namely, $F(\mu^{0},\mu^{1},\zeta)=0$.
 Thus, the \textit{regular} asymptotically shear-free NGCs are described by a special class of twistor functions.
 This is a special case of a generalized version of the Kerr theorem~\cite{PenroseRindler2, Twistors1}.